JANUARY MEETING: PROTECTING KENTUCKY'S NATURAL RESOURCES

 The BBC board encourages you to renew early and hopes that you will encourage non-member birders or bird lovers of your acquaintance to join.

-- Stay informed about what the BBC is doing.
-Your membership means you will continue receive the newsletter and other updates.
+2. Stay informed about what the BBC will be doing in 2025.
+Renewing your membership means you will continue receiving the newsletter and other updates.

 Memberships are for the calendar year and dues are due by January 1.
 However, if you are joining for the first time or rejoining after a lapse in membership, paying your dues after October 1 also gets you a membership for the following year.